Which of the following is an example of a chemical change? | Study Prep in Pearson+

 Analyze each option to determine if it involves a change in chemical composition:

-Breaking a glass is a physical change because it only changes the shape and size of the glass, not its chemical identity.

-Rusting of iron (Fe) is a chemical change because iron reacts with oxygen and moisture in the environment to form a new substance, iron oxide (rust), which has different properties from iron.
+1. Rusting of iron (Fe): This involves iron reacting with oxygen and water to form iron oxide, a new substance, indicating a chemical change.

-Melting of ice and dissolving sugar in water are physical changes because the substances change state or mix but their chemical identities remain the same.
+2. Melting of ice (H2O): This is a phase change from solid to liquid water, with no change in chemical composition, so it is a physical change.

+3. Breaking a glass: This changes the shape and size of the glass but does not alter its chemical composition, so it is a physical change.

+4. Dissolving sugar in water: The sugar molecules disperse in water but remain chemically unchanged, so this is a physical change.

 Watch next